pafuentess/monty/README.md

 # Monty Project Description
-Monty 0.98 is a scripting language
+Monty 0.98 is a scripting language that is first compiled into Monty byte codes